raganwald/raganwald.github.com/_posts/2016-07-20-prefer-composition-to-inheritance.md

 };
 ```

-We can use this exact same technique with superclasses and subclasses, of course.
-Its limitation is that while it reduces the "surface area" of dependencies, and thus lowers the rate at which dependencies grow and names clash, it still relies on implicit dependencies, so it is hard to disentangle which code is responsible for which methods.

 But let's move along a bit and we'll see how to fix the implicit/explicit problem.
 First, let's look at another way to create encapsulation, using composition.

 ---